-Long-spined Sea Urchin processing waste, comprising of urchin test (including spines), jaws and guts, comprises 71% of the landed biomass, with the dried waste biomass being 33% of the whole urchin weight.
+Long-spined Sea Urchin processing waste includes urchin test (including spines), jaws and guts, and makes up 71% of the landed biomass, with the dried waste biomass being 33% of the whole urchin weight.
 Nationally, commercial landings of Long-spined Sea Urchins in the 2010-17 period totalled 1,094 t, resulting in an estimated 777 t of wet weight waste (361 t dried).
 The highest catch of 188 tonnes from Tasmania in 2018 produced an estimated 132 t of wet waste (61 t dried).

 IMAS is investigating ways to utilise this waste, including uses as an agricultural fertiliser.
 Initial results from a growth trial of tomato plants (Solanum lycopersicum) using varying quantities of Longspined Sea Urchin are promising.

 (Image right: Trials of tomato (Solanum lycopersicum) using varying quantities of Longspined Sea Urchin as an organic fertiliser)

 A project led by CSIRO and IMAS researchers aims to identify bioactive molecules and assess anti-thrombotic activity in sea urchin extracts for nutraceutical applications.
 Sea urchin gut and roe extracts are potential sources of food and functional food ingredients, nutraceuticals, pharmaceuticals, cosmetics and pet food additives.